MauricioSor/Tp1-Rc/README.md

 # Trabajo Practico Nº1 - Practicas con Javascript 📚

 ## Own project .
-Rollin Code's homework to learn about Javascript .
+Rolling Code's homework to learn about Javascript .

 ## How to clone this repository:
 1. open the git bash console or open the console inside of your favourite IDE .